xiaosu-zhu/McQuic/README.md

 # Introduction
-Thanks for your attention!❤️ Next we would like to tell some details...
+Thanks for your attention!❤️ Next we would like to say some details...

 Following previous works, we build the compression model as an AutoEncoder.
 Bottleneck of encoder (analysis transform) outputs a small feature map and is quantized by *multi-codebook vector-quantization* other than scalar-quantization.
 Quantizers are cascaded to effectively estimate latent distribution.